Transform Your Space: 20 Best Air-Purifying Plants for You!

 Watering: Rubber water likes its soil to stay moist during warmer months and dry in cooler months.
 Always check the soil’s moistness before watering it.

-Fertilizer: Like most house plants, fertilize rubber plants with houseplant food in a balanced ratio.
+Fertilizer: Like most houseplants, fertilize rubber plants with houseplant food in a balanced ratio.
 Fertilizing is required in the growing season only.

-General Care: Plant your rubber plant in a well-draining soil mix, check your drainage system.
+General Care: Plant your rubber plant in a well-draining soil mix, and check your drainage system.
 Maintain high humidity and high temperature around them.

 Boston Fern